axelerant/testimonials-widget/readme.txt

 === Testimonial Widget ===
-Contributors: j0hnmsith, comprock
+Contributors: j0hnsmith, comprock
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GGPVLS64ZMNV8
 Tags: testimonials, quotes, quotations, random quote, sidebar, widget Requires at least: 3.0
 Tested up to: 3.2.1
-Stable tag: trunk
+Stable tag: 0.2

 Testimonial widget plugin allows you display testimonials in a sidebar on your WordPress blog.

 == Description ==

-Testimonial widget plugin allows you display testimonials in a sidebar on your WordPress blog
+Testimonial widget plugin allows you display testimonials in a sidebar on your WordPress blog.

+More than one widget can be displayed, each pulling from testimonial sets by using tags.
+Each displayed widget has its own identifier allowing for custom CSS styling.

+You can make a simple client or portfolio rotator by using the testimonial field as the client or organization name, and the source field with the URL and tag as "portfolio".
+Then in the widget, show source and require tag "portfolio".

 **Features and notes**

 * All testimonials (subject to filters) are in the html source so will be seen by google etc.
+* Testimony, author and source fields are clickable
 * **Admin interface**: A nice admin interface to add, edit and manage testimonials.
 Details such as author and source of the quote, and attributes like tags and visibility, can be specified.
 The 'Testimonials' menu in the WP admin navigation leads to the admin interface.
 * **Sidebar widget**: The Testimonials sidebar widget loads a testimonial then rotates through all available testimonials.
 Following is the list of options in the widget control panel:
 	* Widget title
 	* Option to show/hide author
 	* Option to show/hide source
+	* Choose refresh interval in seconds or set to 0 for static display
 	* Choose random or sequential order for refresh
 	* Show only quotes with certain tags
-	* Specify a character limit and filter out bigger quotes
+	* Specify a character limit to filter out longer quotes
+* Allows for multiple widgets.
+Useful for using tags to keep widgets separated.
 * Compatible with WordPress 3.0 multi-site functionality.

 == Installation ==